Intro-to-CS-Bootcamp/w18_icsbc/helper_docs/git_overview.md

 `git rm some_file`: Deletes the file and also stages the removal for commit.
 Use `git rm -r some_directory` to delete a folder and all files in it.

-`git merge`: Merge a local with remote after resolving a merge conflict.
-To avoid having to do this, don't make edits directly on the Github website.

 `git push -f`: Force push your commits to the remote.
 Do this when you are despairing and just can't figure out how to fix the merge conflict.

 ### Useful Links